What/ When/ Where: GA Youth Caucus FAQ

 For those 18+ and out of high-school, take note of the option to get information about Young Adult Caucus on the adult registration form.

-Throughout General Assembly, there are Plenary sessions where representatives (delegates) from all UU congregations gather to do the business of the Unitarian Universalist Association.
+General Sessions are the times where the entire Assembly gathers for worshipful reflection as well as the business of the Association.
+If you have been to GA before, these were the Plenary sessions, but they were reenvisioned for 2014.
+During these sessions representatives (delegates) from all UU congregations gather to do the business of the Unitarian Universalist Association.
 This includes changing the bylaws of the Association and doing social witness work as part of our faith.
 Youth Caucus plays an important and influential role in each session.
-Although only youth who are delegates may speak on the floor of Plenary, any youth may take part in the consensus-run Youth Caucus business meetings (FUN TIMES) leading up to plenary sessions.
+Although only youth who are delegates may speak on the floor during debates and votes, any youth may take part in the Youth Caucus business meetings (FUN TIMES) leading up to sessions.

 Can Youth be Delegates to General Assembly?